pinnace/burp-jwt-fuzzhelper-extension/README.md

 5. Manipulation of timestamps or expirations in `iat`, `exp`, etc...
 6. Classic attacks like testing for `none` type signatures, algorithmic substitution, etc...

+This extension will also process JWT tokens that do not have JSON encoded payloads, which is something other extensions have overlooked.

 ## Dependencies

 This extension requires you to have Jython installed.